 Nursing Home Resident Chokes to Death on Chicken Prepared by In-House Cook.

 Remembering Harvey Cohoon.
-An amazing Grandfather, Parent, Boeing Electrical Engineer and Gentleman.
+An amazing Grandfather, Parent, Boeing Electrical Engineer, and Gentleman.

-He began working for Controlled Data Solutions, a company that performed maintenance for the big mainframe super computers which dominated the computing industry before the development of the personal computer.
-Harvey served as a maintenance engineer, responsible for repairing and maintaining the super computers which were used at the time by major defense contractors like Boeing and Rockwell.
-Harvey was hired away from CDS by Rockwell in 1981.
-He worked for Rockwell until its aerospace and defense units merged with Boeing in 1996.
-Harvey spent the rest of his working days as an engineer for Boeing.
+He began working for Controlled Data Solutions.
+It was a supercomputer company in the 1970s that made the big mainframe supercomputers made popular before the development and commercialization of the personal computer.
+Harvey served as a maintenance engineer, responsible for repairing and maintaining the supercomputers used by various major corporations like Boeing and Rockwell.
+Harvey was hired away from CDS by Rockwell in 1981. .
+He worked for that company before it merged with Boeing in 1996.
+Harvey spent the rest of his career working for Boeing until his retirement.

-Rectal Cancer and Failures of Victoria Healthcare Center
+Rectal Cancer and Failures of Victoria Healthcare Center:

 Harvey’s closest friend, Randy, visited Harvey several times while he resided at Victoria Healthcare Center.
 He visited Harvey a day or two after Christmas, and recalls that Harvey was regaining his strength.
 Harvey commented that he felt stronger and was looking forward to leaving Victoria to return home.
 Randy was shocked when he was informed of his best friend’s sudden passing just a few days later.